QinMing/Nachos-Operating-System/readme.md

 ---------------------
 ##1.
 Preliminary Trail

 In the class of AddrSpace, several functions were added to support demand paging.
 AddrSpace::pageFault(int vpn) is called by exception handler.
-It will again call AddrSpace::LoadPage(int vpn) to copy data from executable file, or BackingStore:PageIn() to load data from swap file.
+It will then call AddrSpace::LoadPage(int vpn) to copy data from executable file, or BackingStore:PageIn() to load data from swap file.

 In the destructor of AddrSpace, unlike project 2, we need to check the valid bit before free up memory in the page table.
 Just this single bug kept us debugging for two days.